ToshioCP/Gtk4-tutorial/src/sec22.src.md

 GtkDrawingArea provides a cairo drawing context so users can draw images by using cairo functions.
 In this section, I will explain:

-1. Cairo, but only briefly; and
+1. Cairo, but only briefly
 2. GtkDrawingArea, with a very simple example.

 ## Cairo

 Cairo is a set of two dimensional graphical drawing functions (or graphics library).
-There is a lot of documentation on [Cairo's website](https://www.cairographics.org/).
+There are a lot of documents on [Cairo's website](https://www.cairographics.org/).
-If you aren't familiar with Cairo, it is worth reading their [tutorial](https://www.cairographics.org/tutorial/).
+If you aren't familiar with Cairo, it is worth reading the [tutorial](https://www.cairographics.org/tutorial/).

-The following is a gentle introduction to the Cairo library and how to use it.
+The following is an introduction to the Cairo library and how to use it.
-Firstly, in order to use Cairo you need to know about surfaces, sources, masks, destinations, cairo context and transformations.
+First, you need to know about surfaces, sources, masks, destinations, cairo context and transformations.

 - A surface represents an image.
 It is like a canvas.